supervisely-ecosystem/nn-image-labeling/project-dataset/README.md

 # Overview

 App connects to the deployed Neural Network and applies it to the images project.
 It allows to configure inference settings, model output classes and tags, and preview predictions.
+App adds classes and tags to project automatically.

 <a data-key="sly-embeded-video-link" href="https://youtu.be/DUQgr_SLVR4" data-video-code="DUQgr_SLVR4">
     <img src="https://i.imgur.com/Edy7B1H.png" alt="SLY_EMBEDED_VIDEO_LINK"  style="max-width:50%;">